zeuxisoo/my-dns-pi/README.md

     192.168.XXX.XXX pi.hole
     ```

-8. Open the browser access the `https://pi.hole/`
+8. Open the browser access the `https://pi.hole/` to setup when first time connect

+9. After installation setup, Change the `pi.hole.conf` file replace the 3000 port to 80 port

-9. Login and add the following address to `Local DNS Records`
+10. Try to login and add the following address to `Local DNS Records`

     | Domain          | Pi IP Address   | Description  |
     |-----------------|-----------------| ------------ |